The 5 most incredible things to do at Mt Rainier National Park, one of the most beautiful places in Washington.

 The perfect introduction to Mt Rainier is the short but stunning hike called Trail of the Shadows in the Longmire area.
 If it’s sunny and the mountain is out, you’ll start with an impressive view of Mt Rainier, before heading into the forest and getting lost in the shadows.

 I love feeling small in a forest with trees towering above me, it must be due to my California redwood upbringing.

 This trail has a little bit of everything that represents how special Mt Rainier is.
 There are a variety of mineral springs and the Longmire cabin that you can walk into along the trail, in addition to the bountiful trees that provide shade.

 Go Hiking in Paradise

-My favorite spot in the park, Paradise is exactly what you would think it would be according to the name.
+My favorite spot in the park for the most stunning Mt.
+Rainier hikes, Paradise is exactly what you would think it would be according to the name.
 Especially if your kind of paradise is singing The Sound of Music in a place that looks very similar to Switzerland.

 At 5,400 feet you have plenty of options for hiking trails and grand views no matter where you decide to explore.
 There were wildflowers, small waterfalls, and vibrant green meadows aplenty.

 There was even snow!
 It was what I’m sure many people think of as the epitome of paradise.
 The fresh mountain air only made it that much better.

 Feel the Mist of Narada Falls

 I’ve had my fair share of waterfalls since I moved to Portland last year and started tackling hikes in the Columbia River Gorge regularly.
 And although I found some beautiful waterfalls there, Narada Falls held its own in terms of grace, grandeur, and accessibility.